 tak tak tak tak tak tak tak

 At the moment, she was a bit underdressed to be recognized as an up-and-coming specter.
-For errands, she wore a plain sweater to keep warm and a stitched pair of jeans.
-But it was her hope that her aura of chaos was unmistakable.
+For errands she wore a stitched pair of jeans and a plain sweater to keep warm.
+But her aura of chaos was unmistakable.

 The woman before her seemed equally chaotic.
-A kindred spirit.
 Impressive.

 "Who are you?
 You're strange."

-They faced each other like exotic birds, with different colors and tones but likewise hearts, eyeing each other from under hooded gazes and gleaming feathers.
+They faced each other, both exotic birds, but with different colors and tones, eyeing each other from under hooded gazes and gleaming feathers.

 “I’m an Oracle.” the woman answered simply, poking the ravioli with a fork.